 Complete an Application for Employment and submit your resume, cover letter and writing sample, all in PDF format, to email@example.com.
 Please include information in your cover letter to support your qualifications for this position.
 Veterans are encouraged to apply.

 Due to the volume of applications, please do not call or make inquiries via email.

 Your submitted application materials will be reviewed to determine compliance with application requirements, level of position-relevant work experience, education and training.

-Applicants requiring a reasonable accommodation, as defined by the Americans with Disabilities Act, must notify the agency hiring authority.
+Applicants requiring a reasonable accommodation, as defined by the Americans with Disabilities Act, must notify the agency hiring authority and/or the People First Service Center (1-877-562-7287).
 Notification to the hiring authority must be made in advance to allow sufficient time to provide the accommodation.